 Slot Canyons are among the most difficult to photograph subjects in the southwest.
 They are narrow and crowded which makes tripod setup difficult.
 Slot canyons are dark, you'll have trouble focusing and seeing your camera settings.
 If you're on a tour you'll feel rushed, and dynamic range is high so exposure bracketing is often needed.
 Here are some suggestions to make your life in a slot easier:

-Both Upper and Lower Antelope Canyon in Page are spectacular and should be seen while in this area.
-To get to either canyon from Page take 89 local (main street) to Coppermine Road, follow Coppermine Road to Highway 98 and make a left.
+Both Upper and Lower Antelope Canyon are incredibly popular and will be crowded, but a one-time visit is worthwhile.
+To get to either canyon from Page take 89 local (Lake Powell Boulevard) to Coppermine Road, follow Coppermine Road to Highway 98 and make a left.
 Take 98 about 2.5 miles to the sign for Upper Antelope Canyon on the right.
 To get to Lower Antelope make a left on 222 just beyond the entrance for Upper Antelope Canyon.
-Entrance fees for either are about $30 per person, more for a photographers permit ($48?).
+Both require the full time presence of a guide while touring them.

 To view the map larger please click on the box in the upper right corner of the map.

 The fifteen topo maps cover all of the Antelope, Waterholes, and Kaibeto Creek Drainages.
 These maps together with a merged map can be downloaded in a variety of formats by clicking or right clicking below:

 |Lees Ferry||KMZ||Oruxmap||KMZ Decollared||Oruxmap Decollared||Avenza Decollared|